sablier-labs/docs/docs/solana/accounts-and-flows/01-lockup.md

 ### `cancel` Instruction

 Only the sender can cancel a stream.
+When canceled, any remaining/unstreamed tokens are refunded from the stream data's ATA to the sender's ATA.

 ```mermaid
 sequenceDiagram